meremachines/meremachines.github.io/pages/leaving-no-trace.md

 A lot of this is common sense, but common sense is not so common.

 This includes basic things like:
-* Putting things back in their home after you've used them.
-I can't count the number of times tasks have taken longer than expected because we've had to look for equipment someone else has used and moved.
+* Putting tools back in their home immediately after you've used them

 * Cleaning camp dishes, pots, and pans after use, and storing them away from the elements